The Impact of a Data Breach

 Overall, data breaches and cybersecurity incidents can create a noticeable dip in a company’s stock price.
 While the average drop lands somewhere between 2% and 5%, the real impact depends on factors like the type of data exposed, the industry involved, how many times the company has been breached in the past, and whether operations are disrupted.
 Often the case is that many companies manage to recover fairly quickly, typically within a couple of months, especially if they respond transparently and decisively.

 From an investment standpoint, we’re seeing a growing trend: Markets reward companies that prioritize cyber security.
 It’s not a guarantee against future breaches, but it’s a sign that leadership is taking data protection seriously.
 For those of us watching from the investor, risk management, or security perspective, understanding and communicating this link between breaches and stock performance is essential.
 The hope is that greater awareness will lead to better preventive measures and fewer headlines about yet another major data breach.
+Reach out to us here at Redbot Security to discuss how you can strengthen your security and resilience in this ever-evolving cyber threat landscape.

 Author: Jordan DeWall l Sr. Security Engineer